kaklise/WNTR/documentation/extensions/stormwater.rst

 .. dropdown:: **Model I/O**

-	S-WNTR includes the following functions to read/write files and transform the StormWaterNetworkModel to other data formats.
+	WNTR-Storm includes the following functions to read/write files and transform the StormWaterNetworkModel to other data formats.

 	* :class:`~wntr.extensions.stormwater.io.read_inpfile`: Create a StormWaterNetworkModel object from a SWMM INP file